elunna/nerfhack-changelog/README.md

 ### HEALER
 * Add L's Wounds patch: healers can see damage on monsters
-* Healers get a bonus when applying unicorn horns
+* Healers get a large bonus when applying unicorn horns
 * Cyclops can berserk

 ### KNIGHT